This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 All Lebanese companies are required to register their minutes of meetings with the Commercial Register with no specific requirements for media companies.
 Companies that do not register their minutes are fined for each month and/or year of delay by the Ministry of Finance and the Commercial Register, operating under the Ministry of Justice.
 For transfers of shares and new members, registration is not immediately required, and if a change in the management of the company (director, board of directors, chairman) is not recorded, companies are not fined.
 However, they cannot move on with any other procedure requiring registration before the minutes of the meeting related to the change in the management are registered.

-This indicator assesses the risk of political affiliations and control over media and distribution networks.
-It also assesses the level of discrimination by politically affiliated media distribution networks.
-Discriminatory actions would for example include unfavourable pricing and posing barriers to media accessing the distribution channel.
-Political Affiliations means that the media outlet or company belongs to a party, a partisan group, a party leader or a clearly partisan person.
+This indicator assesses the risk of political affiliations and control over editorial independence of newsrooms.
+It also assesses the level of interference by politically affiliated actors in the work of news media.
+Political affiliation means that a company belongs to a party, a partisan group, a party leader or a clearly partisan person (either directly or indirectly through proxies).

 Why?

-In Lebanon, politics and media have very close ties as the licences were often attributed in a way that reflects the diversity of political views in the country.
+In Lebanon, politics and media have very close ties as the licenses were often attributed in a way that reflects the diversity of political views in the country.
 Most of the media owners are directly or indirectly politically affiliated and allegiances and indirect affiliations shift with financial needs.
 This is the reason why the risk of political control of media outlets and distribution networks is assessed as high for media pluralism.
 For example, most of the outlets that are not directly controlled by a political party adopt editorial lines that support a political group or a strong political leader.
-The main groups are the pro-March 14 Alliance (whose views are reflected in (Future TV, MTV, Annahar, Al-Liwaa, El-Shark, L’Orient-Le Jour, The Daily Star, VDL 100.5, Radio Orient, Radio Liban Libre, Lebanese-Forces.com, and Janoubia) and the pro-March 8 Alliance (whose views are reflected in Al-Manar, NBN, Al-Jadeed, Al-Akhbar, Al-Binaa, and Addiyar).
 You can read more information about the political affiliations here.

-The TV sector is the most politically affiliated, as all nine outlets have direct connections with the State, political parties, and currently active or aspiring politicians.
+Out of the owners listed, 69% are politically affiliated.
+This also involves more than 80% of the outlets surveyed.
+The TV sector is the most politically affiliated, as all eight outlets have direct connections with the State, political parties, and currently active or aspiring politicians.
 One channel is state-owned.
-Six are owned or co-owned by currently active politicians, and while two TV channels do not have a direct affiliation to a political party, they are co-owned by business figures who have sought political office.
+Four are owned or co-owned by currently active politicians, and while three TV channels do not have a direct affiliation to a political party, they are co-owned by business figures who have sought political office.
 As a whole, politically affiliated owners reach 100% of the audience.

-The print sector comes as a close second in terms of political affiliation with nine dailies out of ten closely linked to political players.
-Al Mustaqbal, The Daily Star, Annahar, Al Joumhouria, L’Orient Le Jour, and Al-Akhbar have among their owners currently active Members of Parliament and the executive; Al-Binaa is owned by a political party, and Addiyar and Al-Liwaa are owned by individuals who have run for office.
-This represents 99% of the readership.
+The print sector’s dailies are almost all linked to political players.
+Al Mustaqbal (discontinued), Annahar, Al Joumhouria, L’Orient Le Jour, and Al-Akhbar have among their owners current and former Members of Parliament and the executive; Al-Binaa is owned by a political party, and Addiyar and Al-Liwaa are owned by individuals who have run for office.
+This represents at least 99% of the readership.

 Political affiliations of media owners